Durham Athletic Park: The current stadium

-Less than two weeks after the disastrous fire that completely destroyed the stadium, a new concrete and steel grandstand, seating 1,000 spectators, opened on July 2, 1939, in time for the Bulls to face the Charlotte Hornets, as a result, 1939 is the year from which the current DAP is normally dated.
+Less than two weeks after the disastrous fire, a new concrete and steel grandstand, seating 1,000 spectators, opened on July 2, 1939, in time for the Bulls to face the Charlotte Hornets, as a result, 1939 is the year from which the current DAP is normally dated.

-During the off-season of 1939–1940 the stadium was rebuilt on-site, with 2,000 grandstand seats and portable bleachers along the 1st and 3rd base lines.
-Funding for the completely new stadium was provided by John Sprunt Hill and the design was penned by Durham architect George Watts Carr, who added the park's distinctive conical ticket tower.
-The new DAP reopened April 7, 1940, for an exhibition game between the Cincinnati Reds and the Boston Red Sox, with the Bulls, now part of the Dodgers, playing their first game in the new DAP on April 17, before a crowd of 1,587.
+During the 1939–1940 offseason, the stadium was rebuilt on-site, with 2,000 grandstand seats and portable bleachers along the 1st and 3rd base lines.
+Funding for the completely new stadium was provided by John Sprunt Hill, and the design was penned by Durham architect George Watts Carr, who added the park's distinctive conical ticket tower.
+The new DAP reopened April 7, 1940, for an exhibition game between the Cincinnati Reds and the Boston Red Sox.
+The Bulls, now affiliated with the Dodgers, played their first game in the new DAP on April 17, before a crowd of 1,587.

 Postwar decline

-The Bulls were re-activated in early 1945, as the Red Sox's Class-C team in the newly established Carolina League, after sitting out for the 1944 season which was a year-long drought of baseball at the DAP, due to the second World War.
-Following a realignment to become part of the Detroit Tigers club in 1948, the DAP witnessed an important moment in the civil rights movement, when on August 10, 1951, Percy Miller, Jr., the first black player in the Carolina League made his minor league debut with the visiting Danville Leafs.
+After sitting out the 1944 season, a year-long drought of baseball at the DAP due to the second World War, the Bulls were re-activated in early 1945 as the Red Sox's Class-C team in the newly established Carolina League.
+Following a realignment to become part of the Detroit Tigers club in 1948, the DAP witnessed an important moment in the civil rights movement, when on August 10, 1951, Percy Miller, Jr., the first black player in the Carolina League, made his minor league debut with the visiting Danville Leafs.

-Attention to baseball waned in the Bull City, through the 1960s, even after the Bulls became the farm club for the Houston Colt .45s expansion team.
-Attendance numbers were down throughout the region, so much that after the 1967 season, the Bulls acquired a Raleigh baseball team from the nearby city of Raleigh, North Carolina and so the Raleigh club merged into the Durham Bulls, renaming the Durham Bulls the Raleigh-Durham Mets, splitting the season between the DAP and Raleigh's Devereaux Meadow.
-There is no record on if this Raleigh team is a new team or the Raleigh Pirates.
-The team became the Raleigh-Durham Phillies in 1969 and then the Triangles in 1970, eventually disbanding again after the 1971 season, leaving the stalwart Durham Athletic Park virtually without purpose.
+Attention to baseball waned in the Bull City through the 1960s, even after the Bulls affiliated with the Houston Colt .45s expansion team.
+Attendance numbers were down throughout the region, so much so that after the 1967 season, the Bulls acquired the Raleigh Pirates from the nearby city of Raleigh, North Carolina, which was merged with the Bulls.
+The team, now called the Raleigh-Durham Mets, split seasons between the DAP and Raleigh's Devereaux Meadow.
+The team became the Raleigh-Durham Phillies in 1969, the Triangles for 1970, and disbanded again after the 1971 season, leaving the stalwart Durham Athletic Park virtually without a purpose.